-• Start a recording on the camera.
+- Start a recording on the camera.

+- Choose which storage device to save to.

-Stop a recording on the camera.
+- Stop a recording on the camera.

 Triggered recordings will end when manually stopped or when the camera is shut down.

 Continuous recordings will continue until manually stopped.
 Even if the camera is shut down, the recording will continue when the camera starts up again.